-Yet since the time when that book was written, it has been found that these molecules, tiny as they are, are among the larger building stones of matter.
-Each molecule is composed of atoms; atoms, in turn, are made up of electrons, protons, and neutrons.
+Yet since the time when that book was written, it has been found that these molecules are among the larger building stones of matter.
+Each molecule is composed of atoms; atoms, in turn, are made up of electrons, protons, neutrons and perhaps other parts.
 There seems to be no end to the minuteness of the parts out of which God has made the universe.
 The power and wisdom of our God is shown, not only in the tremendous vastness of the universe which He has created, but also in the tiny and yet remarkably intricate parts out of which all of it is built.